Simulating pulse EPR spectra

 Exp.dt = 0.010; % microseconds; equal to 10 ns

-For the two-dimensional HYSCORE experiment, saffron will use Exp.dt for both dimensions.
+For the two-dimensional HYSCORE experiment, saffron uses Exp.dt for both dimensions.

 Next, you need to specify whatever additional parameters are required for the pre-defined experiment you selected.
-For the ESEEM and HYSCORE experiment, these include initial inter-pulse delays:
+For the ESEEM and HYSCORE experiments, these include initial inter-pulse delays:

 % Two-pulse ESEEM